Endy Mattress Review (2025)

 What does the Endy warranty cover?

 The standard 10-year Endy mattress warranty covers one-time repair or replacement due to manufacturer errors.
 You can extend your warranty another 5 years by registering as an Endy VIP member online at no additional cost.
 This involves signing up for the company’s email list.
+This warranty is under the condition that a proper frame (like an adjustable bed or boxspring, according to the Endy website) is used with the mattress.

 Does the Endy mattress contain memory foam?